 What Is an Epidural?

+Pain management is an important point of discussion for pregnant women.
+The appropriate use of medication can improve the birth experience.
+In many cases, pain is controlled with an epidural.
 An epidural is a type of anesthetic that affects a localized area of the body.
 During labor, the regional anesthetic of the epidural diminishes pain in the pelvic area.

 How Does an Epidural Work?